Pinoccio/docs/carlo.md

 #### GET /v1/{troop id}

-get the data for your a troop by troop id
+Get the data for your a troop by troop id

 ```sh